GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

         - **Select Data Lake Storage Gen2**: "from subscription"
         - **Account Name**: select **awdlsstudxxxxxx**, where **xxxxxx** is the deploymentId and you can find it from the environment details tab.
         - **File System Name**: select **data**
-        - **Check** the "Assign myself the Storage Blob Data Contributor role on the Data Lake Storage Gen2 account 'awdlsstudxx"
+        - **Check** the "Assign myself the Storage Blob Data Contributor role on the Data Lake Storage Gen2 account 'awdlsstudxxxxxx"

         ![Create Synapse Workspace](Linked_Image_Files/M05-E02-T01-img01a.png)